odaialazzeh/react-todo-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math magicians <a name="about-project"></a>
+# 📖 To-do list <a name="about-project"></a>

-**Math magicians** In this project, i built a simple React app list of To Do tasks."To-do list" is a tool that helps to organize your day.
+**To-do list** In this project, i built a simple React app list of To Do tasks."To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.

 - Make simple calculations.
 - Read a random math-related quote.